pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 <span class="red"><strong>Valve_specs.txt</strong></span>                               <span class="orange"><strong>100%</strong></span>  396    37.5KB/s   00:00
 </code></pre>

-In this scenario we asume that the http/https trafic out is closeley monitored,<br>
+In this scenario we asume that the http/https trafic is closeley monitored,<br>
 and we want to be hidden, so we simply use the Secure Copy protocol over SSH port 22.<br>
 The data is safeley exfiltrated over an encrypted channel.
 The Sneak Way.<br>